gopherjs/gopherjs/doc/syscalls.md

 ### No fmt.Println?

 If system calls are not available in your environment (see below), keep in mind that instead of using `fmt.Println` you can still use Go's `println` built-in to write to your browser's JavaScript console or your system console.
+In combination with `fmt.Sprintf` you can keep the full power of the `fmt` package: `println(fmt.Sprintf(...))`.

 ### In Browser